 1) The Vigelandsparken Sculpture Park

-According to the survey, a whopping 78% of Norwegians have visited the park, making it a must-see for visitors who wish to experience Norway the Norwegian way.
+According to the survey, a whopping 78 percent of Norwegians have visited the park, making it a must-see for visitors who wish to experience Norway the Norwegian way.

 2) Kristiansand Zoo and amusement park

-Only 11 kilometers from downtown Kristiansand, the Kristiansand Zoo and amusement park is one of the most visited attractions in Norway.
-In fact, as many as 74% og all Norwegians have at some point been here to experience some of the over 800 animals the park houses in what is as close to their natural environment as possible.
+Only 6 miles from downtown Kristiansand, the Kristiansand Zoo and amusement park is one of the most visited attractions in Norway.
+In fact, as many as 74 percent of all Norwegians have at some point been here to experience some of the over 800 animals the park houses in what is as close to their natural environment as possible.

 As the name suggests, only part of the park is a zoo.
 The rest can offer more traditional amusement park attractions and activities, and with an extra ticket you can also enjoy the wet park, a "park within the park", which offers all sorts of water activities for both adults and children.